Using ADOBE FRESCO for fashion illustration

 It’s also simply one of my favorite art forms!
 I love fashion design and illustration (I graduated Parsons in 1995 and teaching there since 1997- fashion sketching and design are essential in my life!) and no matter how many click-y, mouse-y, high tech apps there are out there, nothing can compete with the FLOW and ENERGY of FREEHAND fashion illustration.

-The above fashion illustration is from FASHION SKETCH GROUP.
-Every week on Tuesdays 2-4 PM EST I host a zoom fashion sketching session (join us!) which is an open-ended, free form session where I curate fashion looks and great music and we sketch however we want, poses ranging from 30 seconds to 20 minutes.
+(The above fashion illustration is from FASHION SKETCH GROUP. we meet every week on Tuesdays 2-4 PM EST IIt’s a zoom fashion sketching session (join us!).
+It’s an open-ended, free form session where I curate fashion looks and great music and we sketch however we want, poses ranging from 30 seconds to 20 minutes.
 The sketch/es on this page are from last week’s sesson where I decided to use Adobe Fresco app on my iPad Pro with Apple pencil.
 The finished sketch is above.

 Below, you’ll see different versions of this illustration where I remove or isolate different layers within the app. (the last image on this page shows you what layers look like- in the bottom right corner of the image).